Evil XML with two encodings

 Afterword

-The vector was founded September 5th, 2017.
-The first publication of this material was on the habrahabr in October 13th, 2017.
+The technique was discovered on September 5th, 2017.
+The first publication of this material was on Habr (in Russian) on October 13th, 2017.

-My colleague @Agarri_FR released on twitter a similar vector for Xerces2 and UTF-7 in October 12th, 2017, and it got me publish this article immediately.
+Nicolas Grégoire released on Twitter a similar technique for Xerces2 and UTF-7 on October 12th, 2017, and that’s why I published this article on Habr in less than 24 hours later.

-In addition to UTF-7 and UTF-16 you might use many different encodings, but however you should take into account your parser’s capabilities.
+In addition to UTF-7, UTF-8, and UTF-16, you can use many different encodings, but you should take into account your parser’s capabilities.